evgenyneu/moa/README.md

 ```

 The closure will be called *asynchronously* after download finishes and before the image
 is assigned to the image view.
 This is a good place to manipulate the image before it is shown.
-The closure's return value is an image that will be used in the
-image view.
-No image will be shown if the return value is nil.
+The closure returns an image that will be shown in the image view.
+Return nil if you do not want the image to be shown.